benkamphaus/rs-polyglot/README.md

 etc. using the spectral dimension of the data while using the ability to locate pixels geospatially by X, Y coordinates, or to apply texture algorithms, etc. results in a mix of spatial analysis and spectroscopy.
-The union of these techniques is the basis of remote sensing science as practiced in geography.
+The union of these techniques is the basis of remote sensing science.